-29.7 Consequences of the merger of investment funds
+30.7.
+Consequences of the merger of investment funds

-If a German investment fund is merged with another German investment fund, this does not result in the disclosure of unrealised gains either for the investors or for the investment funds concerned. i.e. such a transaction is not relevant for tax purposes.
-If the investors of the transferring investment fund receive a cash payment in a merger plan,5 it is treated as a distribution.
+If a German investment fund is merged with another German investment fund, for which the same rate of partial exemption applies, this does not result in the disclosure of unrealised gains either for the investors or for the investment funds concerned, i.e. such a transaction is not relevant for tax purposes.
+If the investors of the transferring investment fund receive a cash payment in a merger plan, it is treated as a distribution.

-29.8 Automatic exchange of information in tax matters
+30.8.
+Automatic exchange of information in tax matters